hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

 ## Our <a href="#interview">interview</a> with Montane

-Konstantin interviewing the Montane at the ISPO 2016 about their highlights for the year.
+Konstantin interviewing Montane at the ISPO 2016 about their highlights for the year.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/9rsU5Dqqj7Y"></iframe>
 </div>

-Hi, this is Konstantin and I've got Bryce here from Montane.
-Bryce, could you present a couple of highlights from your collection?
+**Hi, this is Konstantin and I've got Bryce here from Montane.
+Bryce, could you present a couple of highlights from your collection?**

 Sure, yeah.
 So for Autumn/Winter 2016, so this will be, all be coming out in August 2016 this year, we have a brand new range of Gore-Tex which is quite exciting for us as a brand and quite exciting for the industry as well.

 It's very, very new for a new British brand to have a Gore-Tex license, so we've come out with some really great products, really great products for the mountains.

 So, we have 12 styles in the range and we have men's and ladies' available.

 So, the style I'm actually wearing is a really high end, top end mountaineering piece and this really is designed for Alpine territory, skiing, and it's designed to go anywhere you want to, really, in, in the world, so, super durable, really great fabric, super soft fabric as well.

 The features that we have here, so, we have a lot of pockets.
 So, if you are in the mountains and you want a pocket to put different things into, so, you have two big hand pockets here, which you can get a map into.

 You have two pockets as well on the chest, and you can put all your gadgets and your, and your gizmos in there.

 And then on the inside as well, we have, there's some adjustment for the back, so if I pull that one in, you can see the adjustment going through the waist.

 And then, really, the hood is quite a unique feature for us.
 So the hood will take your ski helmet, it will take your climbing helmet, but you can really, you know, adjust it down and bring it down when, when you need to.

 Well, and another really key feature for us is actually on the back.
 So these two pleats allow you to do like that when you're climbing.